Fortis-Ledger/payoova2/README.md

     pip install web3==6.8.0 eth-account==0.8.0 eth-keys==0.4.0
     ```

-    **Note:** The application works perfectly without web3 using mock data for development.
+    **Note:** For production, configure real RPC URLs and install web3 for blockchain features.
+Without this, blockchain-specific endpoints will be unavailable.

 4. **Environment Configuration**
    ```bash